bartbalaz/ivado_labs_assignment/README.md

 - Only the Ubuntu-22.04 on Windows 11 WSL2 with Nvidia GPU support configuration has been tested, other configuration will require deployment adjustments

 ## Source code structure
-- __src/museums.py__: Contains the main api module that allows to access all the feature of the application
+- __src/museums.py__: Main api module that allows to access all the feature of the application
-- __src/components/data.py__: Contains the implementation of the data extraction and basic data preparation functionalities including the persistancy
+- __src/components/data.py__: Implementation of the data extraction and basic data preparation functionalities including the persistancy
-- __src/components/model.py__: Contains the implementation of the linear regression model
+- __src/components/model.py__: Implementation of the linear regression model

 ## Prerequisites
 - Intel 64bit platform
-- Windows 11 host
+- Windows 11
 - Ubuntu-22.04 in the Windows 11 WSL2 environment
 - Docker service
 - Python 3.10.x